sst/guide/_chapters/sharing-api-endpoint-between-services.md

           authorizer: aws_iam
 ```

+To share the same API Gateway domain as our _notes-api_ service, we are adding an `apiGateway:` section to the `provider:` block.

+  1. Here we state that we want to use the `restApiId` of our _notes_ service.
+We do this by using the cross-stack reference `'Fn::ImportValue': ${self:custom.stage}-ApiGatewayRestApiId` that we had exported above.

+  2. We also state that we want all the APIs in our service to be linked under the root path of our _notes_ service.
+We do this by setting the `restApiRootResourceId` to the cross-stack reference `'Fn::ImportValue': ${self:custom.stage}-ApiGatewayRestApiRootResourceId` from above.

 Now when you deploy the `billing-api` service, instead of creating a new API Gateway project, Serverless Framework is going to reuse the project you imported.

+The key thing to note in this setup is that API Gateway needs to know where to attach the routes that are created in this service.
+We want the `/billing` path to be attached to the root of our API Gateway project.
+Hence the `restApiRootResourceId` points to the root resource of our _notes-api_ service.
+Of course we don't have to do it this way.
+We can organize our service such that the `/billing` path is created in our main API service and we link to it here.

 #### Dependency